hdu-hh/Covid19_CQSI_Plan/FAQ.md

 - when a vaccination become available
 - when reliable antibody tests become available and enough people are positive
 - when no suitable candidates are left

+## What tasks would be suitable for certified immune persons?

+- protecting the supply chain from infection
+  - at the sources
+  - in the distribution chain
+- nursing the sick
+- providing for persons of the risk groups
+- producing new resources and revenue